Layhill, Maryland: Oak Chapel

 The Victorian-style church now called Oak Chapel was originally built in 1887.
+It was formed when a nearby church divided on the issue of slavery, and the pro-slavery members formed this congregation.
 The fieldstone for the foundation was gathered by ox cart from neighboring land, while the timber was donated by George Bonifant Sr. from his nearby farm.
 A local saw mill made the boards.
 The chapel's cornerstone was laid on April 10, 1887.
 Lay Hill Methodist Episcopal Church, South was formally incorporated on October 26, 1886, and its first Board of Trustees consisted of George Bonifant, Andrew Johnson Cashell, John George Yewel Cashell, James William Godfrey, and Bennett Rufus Wilkerson.
 It was a congregation of the Methodist Episcopal Church, South, which had been formed in 1845 after the Methodist Episcopal Church had banned the ownership of enslaved people.

 Since its founding, Lay Hill shared its pastor with eleven other Methodist Episcopal churches in the area, and the pastor rode a horse between each of the churches.
 In 1904, the Colesville Charge was formed, with Lay Hill, Four Corners, and Colesville sharing one minister between them.
 In 1947, Lay Hill was appointed its own student minister.

 The adjacent church cemetery was dedicated by the Mullican family for use by the poor.
 The oldest headstone in the adjacent church cemetery is dated 1873.

 The church shortened its name to Lay Hill Methodist Church in 1939.
-It became Lay Hill United Methodist Church in 1965 at the time of the unification of the Methodist and Evangelical United Bretheran Churches.
+It became Lay Hill United Methodist Church in 1965 at the time of the unification of the Methodist and Evangelical United Brethren Churches.
 In 1968, the church filed articles of amendment to change its name to Oak Chapel Methodist Church, which it did in order to differentiate itself from the nearby Lay Hill Free Methodist Church on Bonifant Road, which had been founded in 1915.
 Two additions were made to the church, one in 1940 and one in 1970, both built lower on the hill so not to change the appearance of the church from the road.

 Just to the north of the church was Lay Hill Academy, a one-room public schoolhouse that opened after an 1839 state law established guidance for education for the first time in Maryland.
 In 1890, the schoolhouse was demolished and replaced by a larger school building.
 The school closed in 1926 when Glenmont School opened.
 The church bought the old Lay Hill Academy schoolhouse in 1945, and it used it as a kitchen until 1957, when it was demolished.